A haven of shopping and entertainment on Tokyo Bay

 Some of Tokyo's best shopping all in one place

 At the center of Odaiba is the sprawling Aqua City Odaiba shopping mall complex.
 The boutique building runs for 300 meters along the waterside and offers everything from high-end fashion to quirky bargain buys.
 A futuristic multiplex cinema is the hub of entertainment in the area, which also features a Legoland Discovery Center and a virtual Sega theme park, Joypolis.
-The shopping mall has a gourmet zone stretching over 15,000 square meters.

 On the other side of the Fuji TV building and its iconic suspended globe is DiverCity Tokyo Plaza, another large shopping mall best known as the location of the giant Gundam robot installation.
 The mall itself houses tons of Japanese and international brand stores, as well as a Round One entertainment and sports center.